James-Leslie/Algorithms/README.md

 # Algorithms
-Contains some basic algorithms for recursion and sorting etc...
+Contains some basic algorithms for recursion and sorting etc.

+All algorithms are written in Python.